Jac Caglianone

-Jeffrey Alan "Jac" Caglianone (/ˈkægliːoʊn/ KAG-lee-ohn; born February 9, 2003) is an American professional baseball right fielder and first baseman for the Kansas City Royals of Major League Baseball (MLB).
+Jeffrey Alan "Jac" Caglianone (/ˈkægliːoʊn/ KAG-lee-ohn; born February 9, 2003) is an American professional baseball right fielder and first baseman for the Kansas City Royals of Major League Baseball (MLB) who competes for Italy at the international level.
 Caglianone played college baseball for the Florida Gators as a first baseman and pitcher.
-He was selected by the Royals with the sixth overall pick in the 2024 MLB Draft and made his MLB debut in 2025.
+He was selected by the Royals with the sixth overall pick in the 2024 MLB draft and made his MLB debut in 2025.

 Amateur career

 High school career

 Caglianone grew up in Tampa, Florida, and attended Henry B. Plant High School.
 As a junior in 2020, he played in Perfect Game's All-American Classic in Oklahoma City, Oklahoma and was named a Florida Athletic Coaches Association All-American and the MLB Network/SiriusXM Two-Way Player of the Year.
 As a senior, he batted .371 with three home runs and posted a 2.44 ERA with two saves and 65 strikeouts over 37 1/3 innings pitched.
 Caglianone tore the ulnar collateral ligament in his left elbow while playing in a postseason All-Star game after his senior season, subsequently undergoing Tommy John surgery.

 In high school, Caglianone was a two-pitch pitcher who featured a mid-90s fastball projected to average 94 mph and measured at up to 97-98 mph, as well as a slurve-like curveball, while his throws as a first baseman were projected to be 90 mph.